hencrice/fluent-bit/plugins/out_rust_stdout/README.md

 4. Integrating external project into an existing C/C++ project that uses cmake.
 5. The way fluent-bit "registers" plugins is inherently unsafe (i.e. globally mutable struct variables), which causes a lot of trouble when wrangling with the Rust compiler
 6. Right now the registration structure in Rust looks pretty ugly and lengthy.
+7. no space left on device (Docker for Mac) https://github.com/maxheld83/ghactions/issues/240

 unsafe super power: https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html